gratelpy/gratelpy/README.md

 [issue](https://github.com/gratelpy/gratelpy/issues) or
 [drop us a line](mailto:gratelpy@gmail.com) and we will do our best to help.
-**

 ## Introduction

-GratTeLPy (Graph Theoretic Analysis of Linear Stability) is a software tool for parameter-free, graph-theoretic linear stability analysis.
+GraTeLPy (GRAph ThEoretic Analysis of Linear Stability in Python -- slightly contrived) is a software tool for parameter-free, graph-theoretic linear stability analysis.
 Given a mechanism file that describes a chemical reaction network (CRN) of mass-action reactions, GraTelPy analyzes the provided mechanism and determines if it meets a necessary condition for multistability.

 This necessary condition is the existence of critical fragments [1] which are necessary for a fold bifurcation thus permitting multistability.